zachpino/digidev-f19/week02/terminal.md

 The Terminal is a way of controlling your computer without any graphical user elements.
 You type in commands, and the machine responds with text back to you.

-macOS and Cygwin use a Terminal dialect called [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) which is derived from a shared Unix ancestry.
+macOS and Cygwin use a Terminal dialect closely [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) which is derived from a shared Unix ancestry.
 The Bash language that we will be writing is [very concise](http://ss64.com/bash/).

 #### Using These Tutorials